duo-labs/markflow/README.md

 ### Headings

-Heading lines being and end with no whitespace.
-If you are using underlined headings, they will automatically be fixed to ensure underlining matches the heading length. e.g:
+Heading lines begin and end with no whitespace.
+If you are using setext headings (i.e. underlined headings), they will automatically be fixed to ensure underlining matches the heading length. e.g:

 ```markdown
 Heading 1